Lukas Hakelberg, PhD

 The Hypocritical Hegemon: How the United States Shapes Global Rules against Tax Evasion and Avoidance, 2020, Ithaca, NY: Cornell University Press.

-Handbook on the Politics of Taxation (co-edited with Laura Seelkopf), Cheltenham: Edward Elgar Publishing (in press).
+Handbook on the Politics of Taxation (co-edited with Laura Seelkopf), Cheltenham: Edward Elgar Publishing.

 Peer-reviewed journal articles